+The Christian...
+Image by Woodsy @ RGBstock King Cyrus or the Man of Lawlessness?
 Since 2016, to justify supporting Trump, many Christians peddled the idea that he was like King Cyrus, a foreign king that God used to help Israel.
 For argument's sake, I’ll give the benefit of the doubt and concede that is perhaps, in… Continue reading Ironically, Yet Refreshingly, Christians Gave the Democratic Party the Victory!

 In a recent post, I mentioned I read through a commentary of Genesis by Derek Kidner in the Tyndale OT series.
 It is copyright from 1967.
 The point in noting its older date, is that I was surprised (pleasantly) by some egalitarian or progressive thoughts on the opening chapters of Genesis.

 In the introduction Kidner states, in regards to the Fall:

 “The shattering of the harmony of man and wife, not by any mutual disagreement but by their agreeing together against God, proved at once how dependent it had been on His [God’s] unseen participation.
 Without Him, love would henceforth be imperfect, and marriage would gravitate towards the sub-personal relationship foreshadowed in the terms ‘desire’ and ‘rule.'”

 Kidner goes on to say that the rest of Genesis confirms this tendency.
 “Polygamy is partly to blame for this, but polygamy is itself the symptom of an unbalanced view of marriage, which…